 Director of Research | firstname.lastname@example.org

 Dr. Zlatka Russinova is a Research Associate Professor in the Department of Occupational Therapy at the Boston University Sargent College of Health and Rehabilitation Sciences and the Director of Research at the Center for Psychiatric Rehabilitation.
-She is a Principal Co-Investigator for the NIDRR funded Advanced Rehabilitation Research Training Program in Psychiatric Rehabilitation.
-She has served as the Principal Investigator on projects exploring the vocational recovery and successful employment of individuals with psychiatric disabilities and as the Project Director on projects examining diverse determinants of recovery, including prejudice and discrimination, spirituality and alternative therapies, and mental health practitioners’ recovery-promoting competence.
+She is a Principal Co-Investigator for the NIDILRR-funded Advanced Rehabilitation Research Training Program in Psychiatric Rehabilitation.
+She has directed projects exploring various aspect of recovery, such as vocational recovery and successful employment, the role of spirituality in recovery and the use of alternative therapies, and mental health practitioners’ recovery-promoting competence.
 Dr. Russinova has led the development and evaluation of several recovery-oriented interventions incorporating Photovoice methodology as an empowerment tool to promote proactive coping with prejudice and discrimination, engagement in vocational services, and community participation.

 Areas of Expertise